openwdl/wdl/versions/1.1/SPEC.md

 # Workflow Description Language

 This is version 1.1 of the WDL specification.
-It introduces a number of ✨ new features and clarifications to the 1.0 version of the specification.
-It also 🗑 deprecates several aspects of the 1.0 specification that will be removed in version 2.0.
+It introduces a number of new features (denoted by the ✨ symbol) and clarifications to the 1.0 version of the specification.
+It also deprecates several aspects of the 1.0 specification that will be removed in version 2.0 (denoted by the 🗑 symbol).

 ## Table of Contents